It was clear that Feinstein says, I've been here all these years to Ted Cruz.

 Nobody wants that.

-So they they hands off Obama.
+So they hands off Obama.

-But never works.
+But it never works.

-This effort to make themselves liked never gets they never gain respect.
+This effort to make themselves liked never gets, they never gain respect.

 Just be content there with being perennial losers.